Free Munich Walking Tour:

 This Virgin May Column is considered the 1st Marian Column built North of the Alps which inspired a wave of them around Europe after traumatic events like war and plagues.
 While the fountain survived WW2, the Mary statue was knocked off the top and needed significant repair.
 Seeing how pretty the dramatic column is, it is no wonder that Market Square was re-named Mary’s Square (Marienplatz) in 1858 as the last of the markets moved to other squares.

 16. New Town Hall & Glockenspiel:

 About New Town Hall: From 1801 to 1861 the population of Munich boomed from 40,000 to 120,000 and the City’s needs quickly outgrew the Old Town Hall.
 Built over 40 years starting in 1867, the sure size of Gothic-style New Town Hall (Neues Rathaus, pronounced Noy-as Rat-house) is stunning.
-Sitting over a football field long, has 6 courtyards and over 400 rooms.
-Prior to the construction of the New Town Hall complex was the right side built over the old Landstände Mansion (1740) which represented outside rule by the former Holy Roman Empire (dissolved in 1806).
+It sits over a football field long, has 6 courtyards, and over 400 rooms.
+The first phase of the New Town Hall complex was the right side built over the old Landstände Mansion (1740) which represented outside rule by the former Holy Roman Empire (dissolved in 1806).
 The second phase was the left side of the New Town Hall (1898-1905) complete with the iconic Glockenspiel Tower.
 While the 600-year-old Gevierten neighborhood behind New Town Hall (now Marienhof Park) was leveled in WW2, luckily the complex was largely spared of damage.
 Most of the roof burnt off, but only some decorative details and five statues on the facade were ruined.

 17. Pedestrian Only Shopping: